Complete Your Order

 Minoxidil is the active ingredient contained in a product called Regaine.
 It is used to stimulate hair growth.
 Unlike Finasteride, Minoxidil (Regaine), is available as a lotion, liquid or foam, can be used by both men and women and does not require a prescription.
 The mechanism of action of Minoxidil is unknown, however it is thought to work by widening the blood vessels around the hair follicles, causing them to increase in size, stimulating and prolonging hair growth.

 The average head has around 100,00 to 150,000 hairs and loses up to an average of 100 hairs a day.
 A few stray hairs on your pillow or hairbrush are not necessarily a cause for concern, as it is part of the body's natural process.
-If you feel that your hairline is receding and you are experiencing hair loss or hair thinning around the crown of your head, it may be worth your while looking into treatment options.
+If you feel that your hairline is receding and you are experiencing hair loss or hair thinning around the crown of your head, it may be worth your while looking into hair loss treatment.

 Inherited male pattern baldness is nothing to worry about.
-Treatment has been and is currently being used by many men, who find the treatment to be effective for them.
+Hair loss treatment has been and is currently being used by many men, who find the treatment to be effective for them.

 It is important however, to see a doctor if your hair loss is does not gradually follow a pattern of a receding hairline accompanied or followed by thinning and hair loss on the crown, or if you experience: